OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 	- Check the [podfile](https://guides.cocoapods.org/syntax/podfile.html "podfile") if Cocoapods is used.
 	- Check the linked libraries: Open the xcodeproj file and check the project properties.
 Go to the tab "Build Phases" and check the entries in "Link Binary With Libraries" for any of the libraries.
 See earlier sections on how to obtain similar information using [MobSF](https://github.com/MobSF/Mobile-Security-Framework-MobSF "MobSF").
 	- In the case of copy-pasted sources: search the headerfiles (in case of using Objective-C) and otherwise the Swift files for known methodnames for known libraries.
-- **Determine the version being used**: Always check the version of the library being used and check whether there is a new version available in which possible vulnerabilities or shortcommings are patched.
+- **Determine the version being used**: Always check the version of the library being used and check whether there is a new version available in which possible vulnerabilities or shortcomings are patched.
 Even without a newer version of a library, it can be the case that cryptographic functions have not been reviewed yet.
 Therefore we always recommend using a library that has been validated or ensure that you have the ability, knowledge and experience to do validation yourself.
-- **By hand?**: We recommend not to role your own crypto, nor to implement known cryptographic functions yourself.
+- **By hand?**: We recommend not to roll your own crypto, nor to implement known cryptographic functions yourself.

 ### Testing Random Number Generation